Sake Brewery Tour in Hida

 With a well-planned Gifu itinerary, you can enjoy a beautiful day out in the historic district of Gujo Hachiman, situated near the picturesque Nagara River.
 Take a walk around the samurai-style houses of Yanagimachi, along the ancient walkways of Shokunin-machi and Kajiya-machi, named for the local craftsmen and blacksmiths.
 Enjoy the stunning canals running past the old homes and experience an older way of life with clear water.

 - Walking in the Old Streets of Gujo Hachiman

 Watanabe Indigo Dyehouse(Duration: 2 hours)

 Indigo dyeing goes back more than 400 years and the Watanabe Dyehouse, currently run by its 15th-generation master, upholds the practice with attention to details.
 The gorgeous Japan blue pigment is made from natural ingredients and now you can see for yourself the process and techniques used to bring this color to life.
 Why not try your hand at the Japanese art of ‘aizome’ indigo dyeing to color your very own scarf or shirt as a great souvenir of the area.

 - Watanabe Indigo Dyehouse

-Gujo is known for the Gujo Dance which represents the history and culture of Gujo Hachiman and everyone is welcomed to join in.
+In your Gifu itinerary, don’t miss the chance to experience the vibrant Gujo Dance, a celebration of Gujo Hachiman’s rich history and culture, where everyone is warmly welcomed to join in the festivities.
 If you missed the dance in summer, visit the Gujo Hachiman Museum, a modern-retro style building.
 You will be treated to an authentic live demonstration performance of the Gujo Dance in the museum.
 Exhibitions introducing history and culture of this area are also must-see for any visitor to the area.